aaugustin/django-sesame/README.rst

-Technically, django-sesame can provide stateless authenticated navigation without ``django.contrib.sessions``, provided all internal links include the authentication token.
-But that increases the security issues explained below.
+Technically, django-sesame can provide stateless authenticated navigation without ``django.contrib.sessions``, provided all internal links include the authentication token, but that increases the security issues explained below.

 django-sesame is released under the BSD license, like Django itself.